Article

 Germany’s Regional Elections: AfD Gains Momentum

-For many, September marks a return to school, but for Europe, it also signifies a renewed focus on political developments, with Germany making headlines.
-The states of Thuringia and Saxony held regional parliamentary elections in which the Alternative for Germany (AfD), the far-right party, gained considerable momentum.
+For many, September marks a return to school, but for Europe, it also signified a renewed focus on political developments, with Germany making headlines.
+The states of Thuringia, Saxony and Brandenburg held regional parliamentary elections in which the Alternative for Germany (AfD), the far-right party, gained considerable momentum.

 In Thuringia, the AfD's led the polls with 33% share of the vote, reflecting a significant increase in its influence.
-In Saxony, there was substantial support for the AfD party as they come in second with 31%.
+In Saxony, there was also substantial support for the AfD party as they come in second with 31%.
+In Brandenburg, it was a similar picture with the AfD winning 29% of the vote, narrowly behind Scholz’s SPD party (note that Brandeburg is Scholz’s home State and has long been very supportive of the SPD party).

 Despite these results and the potential to cause alarm, it is important to view them within a broader context.
-These results were held in only two of Germany’s 16 states, and both of which are relatively less populous.
+These results were held in only three of Germany’s 16 states, and Thuringia and Saxony both have relatively small populations.

 Impact on markets and investment strategy